rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 }
 ```

-### #4 Adding subscription ID and config URL to your app's AndroidManifest.xml file.
+### #4 Adding subscription ID and config URL.

+It is required set your app's subscription key and config endpoint URL using one of these methods:

+* Build-time configuration
+  - Add the following in your app's AndroidManifest.xml:
 ```xml
 <meta-data
     android:name="com.rakuten.tech.mobile.inappmessaging.subscriptionkey"